uncefact/project-vckit/documentation/docs/get-started/demo-explorer-get-started/installation.md

 ## Start the web server

-To start the VCKit Demo Exlorer on you local, run this command
+To start the VCkit Demo Exlorer on you local, run this command

 ```bash
 cd packages/demo-explorer && pnpm dev
 ```

-Now you can see the VCKit Demo Explorer at [`http://localhost:3000`](http://localhost:3000)
+Now you can see the VCkit Demo Explorer at [`http://localhost:3000`](http://localhost:3000)

 ## Common cases